scogonw/nexus_rmm_scripts/Readme.md

 - [ ] Script to update DNS on Windows machines
 - [ ] Script to block browser extensions on Windows machines
 - [ ] Script to block app store apps on Windows machines
+- [ ] Hey, Sia , create a user karan and set the password to "Scogo@123" and add it to the Administrators group.
+Send confirmation email to karan@scogo.in

 ## Known Issues